dimed3v/Project1-ELK/README.md

 - Update the hosts file to include the group [elk] and the destination IP address.
 - Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

-Which file is the playbook?
-The roles file is the playbook and you copy it to..
-Where do you copy it?_
 The roles file is the file where you can find the playbook and it can be copied to /etc/ansible/roles/install-elk.yml.

 The file you uppdate to make Ansible run the playbook on a specific machine is the hosts file.